 Section 8 Rentals: Your Handy Guide

-Section 8 helps low-income renters access homes and apartments of their choosing.
+In order to truly understand this program it’s helpful to understand how it works.
+Then why many property owners choose to take Section 8.
 If you’re thinking of Section 8, here’s a need-to-know guide to help you apply for and choose your housing.

 What are Section 8 Rentals?